 Everyone, kids included likes to be treated like they are their own person – with respect and acceptance.
 Don’t use force or backhanded tactics to control your child.
 This only leads to anger and resentment.

 Sure, have a few rules but allow room for negotiations and change.
-Raising your child to be non-questioning, obedient dummies may feel less stressful when they are young.
+Raising your child to be non-questioning, obedient dummies may feel less stressed when they are young.
 But don’t expect this to translate into successful adulthood.

 Hold space for their differences and let them blossom into their uniqueness.